tomhazledine/tomhazledine.github.io/_posts/articles/2014-02-07-fullpage-screenshots-in-firefox.md

 ---
 layout: post
 title: "Fullpage screenshots in Firefox."

 excerpt: "I crawled through rafts of Firefox and Chrome extensions trying to take a screenshot of an entire webpage.
 It turns out Firefox can do it natively."

+excerptmini: "No need for browser extensions; Firefox can do it natively."

 comments: true
 category: article
+feautured: false
 ---

 Every now and then I need to take a screenshot of an entire webpage, gnerally to use in my [portfolio](/portfolio).
 Manually positioning the cursor for a `cmd shift 4` screenshot (on a Mac) feels a little imprecise for my tastes, and I want to capture the *whole* of a site, not just the area visible in the viewport.